mhartzel/vim_python3_ide_installer/README.md

 - Install 256 color vim colorschemes: desert256, distinguished, jellybeans, aldmeris (based on oblivion colorscheme for Gedit).
 - All colorschemes are modified to show the current line as a 1 pixel underline.
 - Aldmeris default color for statements (white) is the same as for the rest of text.
 Statements should stand out, so the color is changed to green.
-- Colorscheme desert256 is set as the default colorscheme.
+- Colorscheme aldmeris is set as the default colorscheme.

 After installation you have: